ucla-data-science-center/intro-computational-thinking/index.md

 ---

 Computational thinking is an essential prerequisite for anyone wanting to learn to program computers and write code.
-This workshop will take you through the steps to develop a computational mindset.
+This workshop developed by Belinda Weaver will take you through the steps to develop a computational mindset.

 ## Learning Objectives